-- F. As determined by the Port, material suitable for unconfined aquatic disposal (SUAD) shall be disposed of at the following potential disposal sites: in-Bay site (Alcatraz Disposal Site, SF-11), the ocean disposal site (San Francisco Deep Ocean Disposal Site, SF-DODS), or at permitted beneficial reuse sites such as Montezuma Wetlands Project. - G. Dredge materials designated as not suitable for unconfined aquatic disposal (NUAD) may contain elevated concentrations of chemicals of concern (e.g., polynuclear aromatic hydrocarbons (PAHs)).
-Port environmental staff can provide detailed information on the concentrations of PAHs or other chemicals found in the unsuitable material at each site.
-Chemical concentrations are not anticipated to be considered hazardous under applicable regulatory criteria. - H. The unsuitable (NUAD) materials shall be disposed of either at the permitted beneficial reuse sites such as Montezuma Wetlands Project as non-cover, or on land (upland) at a permitted Class III landfill.
-Alternately, unsuitable material for upland disposal may be delivered for beneficial re-use to an alternate upland site only after written approval by the Port Engineer of the alternate site and the proposed re-use.
+- F. As determined by the Port, material suitable for unconfined aquatic disposal (SUAD) shall be disposed of at the following potential disposal sites: in-Bay site (Alcatraz Disposal Site, SF-11), the ocean disposal site (San Francisco Deep Ocean Disposal Site, SF-DODS), or at permitted beneficial reuse sites such as Montezuma Wetlands Restoration Project or equivalent beneficial reuse locations. - G. Dredge materials designated as not suitable for unconfined aquatic disposal (NUAD) may contain elevated concentrations of chemicals of concern (e.g., polynuclear aromatic hydrocarbons (PAHs), polychlorinated biphenyls (PCBs), etc).
+Port Environmental staff will provide detailed information on the concentrations of PAHs, PCBs, or other chemicals found in any unsuitable material located at each dredge site.
+Chemical concentrations are not anticipated to be considered hazardous under applicable regulatory criteria. - H. The unsuitable (NUAD) materials shall be placed at either permitted beneficial reuse sites such as the Montezuma Wetlands Restoration Project as non-cover/foundation material, or disposed of on land (upland) at a permitted Class III landfill or other acceptable, permitted landfill depending on chemical concentrations and waste profiling by the landfill.
+Unsuitable material for upland disposal may be delivered for beneficial re-use to an alternate upland site only after written approval by the Port Engineer and Dredged Material Management Office (DMMO) of the alternate site and the proposed re-use.